'I Fell Short': Jill Abramson Responds To Charges Of Plagiarism, Inaccuracies

 In an interview Thursday with NPR's Michel Martin, Abramson admits she "fell short" in attributing her sources for some passages of the book.
 She also argues that much of the criticism now surrounding her has come from Vice, which she says had ample time to review the sections of the book about it before publication.

-Abramson says that she has looked at the passages noted by Moynihan and also freelance journalist Ian Frisch, who says Abramson uses quotes from a 2014 profile that Frisch wrote on a number of occasions in her book.
+Abramson says that she has looked at the passages noted by Moynihan and also freelance journalist Ian Frisch, who says Abramson uses quotes from a 2014 profile that Frisch wrote.

 "In several of these cases, the language is too close for comfort, and should have been specifically cited in the footnotes correctly," Abramson tells NPR.
 "Or put in quotations in the book."